 Cultural differences can also come up both in your communication and in the logo design itself.
 In terms of communication, this basically comes down to etiquette and the way you interact.
 While some nations will be very polite and want to make small talk, others have a much more direct approach to business.
 Of course this varies depending on the individual but just keep it in the back of your mind before you get offended by something someone says (or doesn’t say!).

 Cultural Differences in Logo Design

-Look at logos abroad and you might notice they appear to have almost a ‘cultural identity’.
-Similarities exist in the approach and this can almost give away where they’re from.
+Look at logos abroad, and you might notice they appear to have almost a ‘cultural identity’.
+Similarities exist in the approach, and this can almost give away where they’re from.
 What’s important is that your design company can think outside their usual confines and come up with something that is right for your business and your market as part of the logo design process.